Ssyazwani/licencegen/README.md

 to save data - function to update data and keep data

 Current Issues:
-Printing date again and again
+Printing date again and again,
-Activities has more fields to considered - maybe change to just types To make a view database functions
+Activities has more fields to considered - maybe change to just types, To make a view database functions

+Considering a new project--> make java/railway website to input records and save data and show data